Glued To My Crafts

 • About Us

-Paper Plate Cheese & Mouse Craft
+Paper Plate Cheese and Mouse Craft Idea

 When engaging in craft activities, it is important for young children to have adult supervision at ALL times.
 It is also recommended to use supplies that are suitable for your child's age.
 Feel free to modify materials or steps to meet your specific requirements.
 Please refer to our safety guidelines for more information.